 environments.yaml (if it doesn't already exist),

-which will live in your
+which, for Linux, will reside in your

-~/.juju/ directory (and will create the directory if
+~/.juju/ directory (and will create the

-it doesn't already exist).
+directory if it doesn't already exist).

 Note: If you have an existing configuration, you can use